K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 When the element is clicked, the function fires and the `.stopPropagation()` is called.

+## The Event Interface

+An interface is a progr

 ## The Event Object

 The Event Object contains all of the properties and methods for all events.
 It is the parent object for all other event